guyleonard/genomics_adventure/chapter_2/task_10.md

 [IMAGE]

-You can have a look at some of the other graphs produced if you like and refer to the 'qualimap.txt' for similar statistics, but let's move on to a more interesting way of looking at our alignments...
+You can have a look at some of the other graphs produced if you like and refer to the 'genome_results.txt' for similar statistics, but let's move on to a more interesting way of looking at our alignments...

 # [Task 11]()